ScilifelabDataCentre/Publications/README.md

 - Publication references can be added by fetching data from:

   - [PubMed](https://www.ncbi.nlm.nih.gov/pubmed)
-    using the PubMed identifier (PMDI).
+    using the PubMed identifier (PMID).
   - [Crossref](https://www.crossref.org/)
      using the Digital Object Identifier (DOI).